CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 In the 21st century, technology has become deeply integrated into nearly every aspect of human life, and education is no exception.
 From digital classrooms and online learning platforms to artificial intelligence-based tutoring systems, technology is reshaping how students learn and how educators teach.
 While this transformation brings many benefits, it also presents challenges that require thoughtful consideration.

 One of the most significant advantages of technology in education is accessibility.
 Students from remote areas or with limited physical mobility can now access high-quality educational resources online.
 Platforms such as Khan Academy, Coursera, and edX offer free or affordable courses that were once only available to those attending prestigious institutions.
 This democratization of knowledge has opened new doors for lifelong learning and skill development.

-Moreover, technology enables personalized learning experiences.
-With the help of artificial intelligence, educational software can adapt to a student’s learning pace, strengths, and weaknesses.
-For example, adaptive learning platforms can recommend specific exercises to help students reinforce weak areas while allowing them to skip material they already understand.
-This targeted approach can improve learning efficiency and boost motivation.

-Communication between teachers and students has also improved through digital tools.
-Learning Mana62 In conclusion, technology has transformed modern education by increasing access, enabling personalization, and enhancing communication.
-However, it is essential to use these tools wisely and equitably.
-Policymakers, educators, and technologists must work together to ensure that the benefits of educational technology are accessible to all and that the risks are carefully managed.
-If applied thoughtfully, technology can be a powerful force for positive change in education.